-By Japanese standards, Kobayashi was unprolific, with less than twenty features to his name.
+By Japanese standards, Kobayashi was unprolific, with fewer than twenty narrative features to his name.
 (Compare that with his contemporary Kon Ichikawa, who had clocked up eighty-four films by the time of his death.)
 But Kobayashi made up for his relative lack of quantity with a rare integrity and seriousness of moral purpose—allied to a visual and dramatic acuity—that earn him a place among the great humanist filmmakers.

 Gomikawa’s novel is strongly autobiographical, but to Kobayashi it brought back vivid memories of his own wartime experiences.
 In 1942, shortly after starting his apprenticeship at Shochiku, he was drafted into the army and sent to Japanese-occupied Manchuria.
 Like Kaji, Gomikawa’s protagonist, he found himself in constant conflict with the brutal ethos of the Imperial Army, refusing to rise above the rank of private.
 “I withheld myself from becoming an officer,” he later recalled.
 “I had a strong conviction that I must resist authoritarian pressure.
 I was wholly against the power that bore down on us, and I was against the war itself.”
 At the end of the war, again like Kaji, he was captured and interned in a POW camp—though in Kobayashi’s case, he was held in Okinawa by the Americans, rather than the Russians, a mercifully less traumatic experience.